Executive Editorial

 Clubs, families, and coaches all play a role in creating a healthier environment for referees.
 That begins with leadership, education, and a shared commitment to respect.

-“The referee has a critical role,” Sauer says.
+“The referee has a critical role,” Sauer and Kuehnle say.
 “The game cannot happen without them.”

 As soccer continues to grow, supporting referees is not just about filling assignments.
 It’s about protecting the culture of the game and ensuring positive experiences for everyone involved.